zafarale/codentech/docs/abstraction.md

 more accessible to a wider range of developers.

 ### Conclusion
-Abstration is one of the core concepts in comuter science, which enables us to build complex systems made of small simpler systems i.e componenets.
+Abstraction is one of the core concepts in computer science, which enables us to build complex systems made of small simpler systems i.e components.

 [^1]: https://godbolt.org